JuniorView/PizzaServeAPI/doc/tooling/README.md

 # SonarQube

 - What is the purpose of SonarQube?
++ SonarQube is used for writing clean code.
+It helps in managing Code Quality, it can perform static Code Analysis and Security Vulnerability Detection.

 - What is the purpose of the quality rules of SonarQube?
++ The quality rules are guidelines and criteria for evaluating the quality of code.
+There are four types of rules:
+   - Code Smell (maintainability domain)
+   - Bug (reliability domain)
+   - Vulnerability (security domain)
+   - Security hotspot (security domain)

 - What is the purpose of the quality gates of SonarQube?